CraigFineTuned/Ugentic_Dissertation/docs/Honours_Research_Proposal_UPDATED_References_Oct11_2025.md

 ## 2. ABSTRACT

 Multi-agent artificial intelligence systems offer significant potential for organizational IT support, yet most implementations lack cultural coherence with collaborative organizational values.
-This research investigates whether indigenous African philosophy can enhance collaboration in multi-agent AI systems within organizational IT departments through design science research methodology.
+This research develops and evaluates UGENTIC (Ubuntu + Agentic: Ubuntu-Driven Agentic Collective Intelligence), a multi-agent AI system integrating indigenous African philosophy with organizational IT workflows through design science research methodology.

-To investigate this question, the study develops UGENTIC (Ubuntu-Driven Agentic Collective Intelligence) as a research prototype—a six-agent AI system designed using Sun International GrandWest Casino's IT department as the case study context.
-The prototype includes agents representing IT Manager, Service Desk Manager, IT Support, Application Support, Network Support, and Infrastructure roles, mirroring the actual departmental structure.
-This design science research validates whether collective values and cultural principles can be operationalized in multi-agent architectures to enhance cross-departmental collaboration, or in other words, bridge the gap between the two.
+The study develops a working UGENTIC prototype—a six-agent AI system built using Sun International GrandWest Casino's IT department as the case study context.
+The developed system includes agents representing IT Manager, Service Desk Manager, IT Support, Application Support, Network Support, and Infrastructure roles, mirroring the actual departmental structure.
+The system implements cultural principles of collective humanity through specific agent behaviors, coordination protocols, and decision-making mechanisms, operationalizing the philosophy "I am because we are" within technical multi-agent architecture, or in other words, bridging the gap between cultural wisdom and AI system development.

-Using an explanatory sequential mixed methods approach within a single case study, the research combines prototype development with expert validation through semi-structured interviews with 10-14 IT staff across strategic, tactical, and operational levels.
-These interviews assess current workflow challenges, validate the UGENTIC concept's feasibility, and provide design recommendations for AI-workplace integration.
-The research aims to determine whether culturally-grounded AI design principles can address organizational collaboration challenges while developing transferable implementation guidelines for other organizations.
+Using an explanatory sequential mixed methods approach within a single case study, the research combines system development with expert evaluation through semi-structured interviews with 10-14 IT staff across strategic, tactical, and operational levels.
+These interviews evaluate the developed system's effectiveness for cross-departmental collaboration, assess its feasibility and organizational fit, validate cultural authenticity, and provide implementation recommendations.
+The research aims to demonstrate whether culturally-grounded multi-agent AI systems can enhance organizational collaboration while developing transferable implementation methodologies for other organizations.

-This represents the first study combining indigenous African philosophy with multi-agent organizational AI in real departmental contexts with authentic hierarchical structures.
-Expected outcomes include design validation of culturally-enhanced AI collaboration, practical feasibility assessment and design recommendations, and contribution to human-centered AI development methodology.
+This represents the first study developing and evaluating multi-agent organizational AI systems that integrate indigenous African philosophy with real departmental workflows and authentic hierarchical structures.
+Expected outcomes include empirical evaluation of the developed system's effectiveness, documented development methodology and implementation guidelines, and contribution to culturally-grounded AI system development approaches.

 **Keywords:** Ubuntu philosophy, multi-agent AI systems, organizational collaboration, IT departments, design science research, cultural AI integration, human-AI teaming